Habbobba/JSON-Furnidata-Generator/README.md

 **Note:** Ensure that the necessary files are present in the "furni" directory and the desired MIME type is selected correctly.

+## Reminder
+This script lacks the ability to differentiate between furniture placed on the floor and furniture placed on walls.
+Consequently, when generating the furnidata entries, it will assume that all furniture belongs to the floor category due to its prevalence.
+As a result, the generated furnidata.json file will not include the section for wall furniture.
+It is recommended to either copy these entries to a separate furnidata file that follows the appropriate furnidata structure with a wall section, or manually incorporate the wall section into the generated furnidata.

 ## Credits

 This script was created by Gizmo.